Rapid Building Assessment Placarding System

 It does not necessarily mean the building will need to be demolished.

-View the red placard [PDF 60KB]
+View the R1 & R2 red placards [PDF 44KB]

 Yellow placard

 A yellow placard means that access to your building is restricted and cannot be used or that you cannot enter except under supervision for a limited time or on essential business.
-Part or all of the building may have sustained moderate damage, or some areas of the building, neighbouring buildings, or land instability pose a significant risk.
+Part or all the building may have sustained moderate damage, or some areas of the building, neighbouring buildings, or land instability pose a significant risk.

-View the yellow placard [PDF 79KB]
+View the Y1 & Y2 yellow placards [PDF 48KB]

 White placard